bke-casia/FLEXNER/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-brightgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 FlexNER is a toolkit of neural NER models designed to accelerate ML research.
 This version of the tutorial requires TensorFlow >=1.4.
-It is a preview.
-The detailed descriptions are still in the making.
+This is a stable version, see the [original version](https://github.com/liftkkkk/FLEXNER) for more information.

 ### Contents